Kuadrant/policy-machinery/examples/kuadrant/multiple-gateway-providers.md

-# Kuadrant Controller with Envoy Gateway
+# Kuadrant Controller with multiple gateway providers

-The example [custom controller](./README.md) working alongside with [Envoy Gateway](https://gateway.envoyproxy.io/).
+The example [custom controller](./README.md) working alongside with [Envoy Gateway](https://gateway.envoyproxy.io/) and [Istio](https://istio.io) gateway controllers.

 This example demonstrates how a controller can use the topology for reconciling other generic objects as well, along with targetables and policies.